Where to Invest $100, $1,000, $10,000 or More

 One great way to do that?
 Invest the money for your future.
 If you take $100, $1,000, $10,000 — or any amount — and you plunk it into an investment portfolio that earns 7% annually, you’ll double your money in 10 years.
 (This neat little trick is known as the Rule of 72.
 Look it up!)

-If you use this money to make a dent in your credit-card debt, you’ll enjoy a guaranteed rate of return equal to the interest rate you’re paying on that debt.
-Plus, it will feel so good once you stop paying those exorbitant interest charges every month.
+1. Pay off high-rate debt, like credit cards If you make a dent in your credit-card debt, you’ll enjoy a guaranteed rate of return equal to the interest rate you’re paying on that debt.
+Plus, it will feel good to stop paying exorbitant interest charges every month.

+2. Build up emergency savings It’s a smart move to make sure you’ve got some cash set aside for unexpected and infrequent expenses.
 When stashing your emergency savings, a bank account is your best bet: you want that money available when you need it.
 But!
 Not just any bank account.
 Be sure to look for a high-yield savings account.

 5 ways to invest your money